ovh/docs/pages/web_cloud/domains/dns_zone_history/guide.en-gb.md

 > Your DNS zone backups are subject to the following limitations:
 >
 > - We keep a maximum of 200 backups for the same DNS zone.
-> - Once a backup is more than 31 days old, it is automatically deleted, with the exception of the **5 most recent backups** made.
+> - Once a backup is older than 31 days, it is automatically deleted, with the exception of the **5 most recent backups**.
 >

 ### View a DNS zone <a name="view"></a>